billju/deepsphere-pytorch-geometric/README.md

 [![Documentation Status](https://readthedocs.org/projects/deepsphere/badge/?version=latest)](https://deepsphere.readthedocs.io/en/latest/?badge=latest)

+This fork using [pytorch-geometric](https://github.com/rusty1s/pytorch_geometric) to build the spherical convolution operation, thus remove the dependency of custom PyGSP package, make deepsphere more easily reproducible.
+Currently only support icosahedron sampling grid..

 This repository contains the PyTorch implementation of a novel methodology for applying [convolutional networks to spherical data through a graph-based discretization](https://openreview.net/pdf?id=B1e3OlStPB "This link takes you to the DeepSphere paper which was accepted at ICLR 2020").

 - [Data](#data)